After the Academy

 After graduating from Albuquerque Academy, Adrienne Harris ’99 earned her law degree from Columbia University.
 She is now the Special Assistant to the President for Economic Policy.

-Goldman Sachs CIO
+Goldman Sachs CFO

-R. Martin Chavez ’81 is the Chief Information Officer for Goldman Sachs.
+R. Martin Chavez ’81 is the Chief Financial Officer for Goldman Sachs.
 Before joining Goldman Sachs in 1993, he was Co-Founder and Chief Technology Officer of Quorum Software Systems from 1989 to 1993.
 Martin serves on the Harvard Board of Overseers, the Board of Trustees of amfAR, The Foundation for AIDS Research and the Board of Directors of Friends of the High Line.
 He is a Fellow of the New York Academy of Medicine.
 In April 2016, Martin was featured in this New York Times article.

 Three Academy alumni have received Rhodes Scholarships in the past 15 years.
 The most recent, Rachel Kolb ’08 is a Stanford graduate currently pursuing a Ph.D. in English Literature at Emory University in Atlanta, GA.
 Born deaf, Rachel aspires to become a writer, scholar, and disability advocate.
 To watch a short video based on her essay, “Seeing at the Speed of Sound”, click here.